-The two most common types of knee prostheses used in knee replacement surgeries are
+The 2 most common types of knee prostheses used in knee replacement surgeries are

 cemented prosthesis and uncemented prosthesis.
-Sometimes, a combination of the two
+Sometimes, a combination of the 2 types

-types is used.
-A knee prosthesis is made up of metal and ceramic and/or plastic.
-A
+is used.
+A knee prosthesis is made up of metal and ceramic or plastic.
+A cemented

 attaches to the bone with a fine mesh of holes on the surface.
 The bone grows into

-The prosthesis (artificial knee) is made up of these three components:
+The prosthesis (artificial knee) is made up of these 3 components:

-- Femoral component (to replace your two femoral [thighbone] condyles and the patella
+Femoral component (to replace your 2 femoral [thighbone] condyles and the patella

 What happens after knee replacement surgery?

-After knee replacement surgery, you will have to stay in the hospital for a day or
+After knee replacement surgery, you likely will have to stay in the hospital for several

 start regaining range of motion in your knee.
 Physical therapy will continue at home.